lefterav/rankeval/README.md

 Ranking evaluation script.
-This script is written for the purposes of Quality Estimation Ranking in the field of Machine Translation, but it could in principle work for other tasks.
+This script is written for the purposes of Quality Estimation Ranking in the field of Machine Translation, but it could in principle work for other tasks[1].
 It also adopts a few metrics from the IR ranking shared task organized by Yahoo a few years ago.
 This script is under testing and development, so please refer to the source file for further explanations and citations